rritec/powerbi/Notebooks/PBI_02_01_Power_Pivot_Manage_Relationships.md

   - Many to One
   - Many to Many
     - Old versions of Power BI not supported.
-3. Fat to Dim what type of cardinality possible?
+3. Fact to Dim what type of cardinality possible?
   - Many to One
 4. Without Relationship, between two tables,will we get right data?
   - Wrong Data